vagon4/chatApp/README.md

 chatApp
 =======

-IM app from Node.js in action
+IM app from the book "Node.js in Action"